ultrmgns/claudep/README.md

 # claudep

 Claude Private Edition with automatic document-to-markdown conversion.
+This is specialized for work with a very very large number of documents that contain text data (no graphs).
+In my testing, it's twice as fast and costs magnitudes less for hundreds+ small document ingestion (payslips, invoices, support tickets, compliance forms, receipts).
+Please read bellow.

 No telemetry.
 Token-efficient document ingestion.
 Drop-in replacement for `claude`.